RedBeret/RedBeret/README.md

 ---

 ### 🌐 **About Me**
-I'm a seasoned Systems Engineer turned Software Engineer, blending over 16 years of tech expertise with modern software practices.
-Driven by data and a passion for efficiency, I'm on a mission to engineer multifaceted technological solutions that drive team innovation, operational efficiency, and strategic growth.
+With over 16 years of technology expertise, I am a Software Engineer and Systems Engineer, specializing in the development and integration of complex military systems.
+My core strength lies in leading small teams, where I excel in breaking down projects into manageable tasks, prioritizing effectively to meet strategic objectives.
+My approach combines a deep technical background with modern software development methodologies, driven by a passion for efficiency and data-driven decision-making.
+I am dedicated to leveraging my multifaceted technology expertise to engineer solutions that enhance team innovation, operational efficiency, and drive strategic growth.
+My mission is to apply my leadership and project management skills to overcome challenges and deliver significant value.

 ---

 ### 🛠️ **Current Chapter**
-Evolving through an intensive Software Engineering journey at Flatiron School, I'm honing my skills in Python and other technologies to revolutionize system integration and team productivity.
+Having graduated from Flatiron School SW Engineering Bootcamp, my Software Engineering journey has transitioned into a new chapter where I'm leveraging my Python expertise and other technological skills to redefine system integration and elevate team productivity.
+Currently, my work involves automating and enhancing integrity solutions, focusing on adding robust validations and improving the existing automation systems utilized by the Navy.
+In parallel, I'm expanding my knowledge in Natural Language Processing (NLP) techniques, for example to refine regex-based methods for sensitive data extraction from databases.
+This phase of my career is dedicated to applying advanced software solutions to solve complex challenges, thereby contributing to more efficient and secure systems.

 ---